VSainteuf/utae-paps/README.md

 python train_panoptic.py --dataset_folder PATH_TO_DATASET --res_dir OUT_DIR_shape24 --shape_size 24
 ```

-Note: By default this script runs the 5 folds of the cross validation, which can be quite long.
+Note: By default this script runs the 5 folds of the cross validation, which can be quite long (~12 hours per fold on a Tesla V100).
 Use the fold argument to execute one of the 5 folds only
 (e.g. for the 3rd fold : `python train_panoptic.py --fold 3 --dataset_folder PATH_TO_DATASET --res_dir OUT_DIR`).